 ### Example: Download a module from a repository

 The easiest way to download a module is to use its official name.
-The downloader will search the name in one of the supported module repositories and download the latest zip release.
+The downloader will search the name in one of the supported module repositories and automatically download the latest version compatible with the installed Omeka S core version.

 ```